marlenebrs/MerAnO/docs/source/index.rst

 ===============

-**Clémence frioux** (Inria, Bordeaux) for having proposed this project to us as part of our master.
-And for his support which was formativeClémence frioux for proposing this project to us for .
-And for his support which was formative
+**Clémence Frioux** (inria, Bordeaux) for suggesting this project as a part of our master's program and for her highly formative support throughout the project.

 Indices and tables
 ==================